CKYWEB/QuickQuiz/README.md

 ## Get Started

+### Player

+Download .exe file from release page and complete the installation.

+### Developer

-Download package from release page, and import it into Unity 3D.
+Download package from release page and import it into Unity 3D.

 ## Stacks
 - C#